Asymptotics and regularity of flat solutions to fully nonlinear elliptic problems: Geometric tangential analysis

-\end{lemma} \begin{proof} Let us suppose, for the purpose of contradiction, that the Lemma fails to hold.
-If so, there would exist a sequence of elliptic operators, $F_k(X,M)$, satisfying hypothesis (H0)--(H3) and sequence of functions
+\begin{proof} Let us suppose, for the purpose of contradiction, that the Lemma fails to hold.
+If so, there would exist a sequence of elliptic operators, $F_k(X,M)$, satisfying hypotheses (H1) and (H2), a sequence $0 < \mu_k = \text{o}(1)$ and sequences of functions